base/base/docs/specs/governance/governor.md

 #### `supportsInterface`

-Returns whether if the contract implements the interface defined by `_interfaceId`.
+Returns whether the contract implements the interface defined by `_interfaceId`.
 This function MUST return `true` for ID of the following interfaces: `ERC165`, `ERC721`, and `ERC1155`.

 ```solidity